LYK-CC/LYK-CC/README.md

 I'm an Applied Math student at UC Berkeley, passionate about bridging theory and real-world application.

-I enjoy applying mathematical modeling, data science, and computer science to solve practical challenges.
+I enjoy applying math concepts, data science, and algorithms into solving reallife practical challenges.

 🔍 I'm currently looking for:
 - 💼 **Internship opportunities**